Gluons in charmoniumlike states: Numerical details

-{\it Numerical strategy:} We perform the calculation using the 2+1 flavor configurations of domain wall fermion and Iwasaki gauge action~\cite{Aoki:2010dy,Mawhinney:2019cuc} provided by RBC/UKQCD collaboration.
-Two gauge ensembles are used with the parameters listed in Table~\ref{table:ensemble}.
-The overlap fermion is adopted for the valence charm quark whose bare quark mass parameters on the two ensembles are tuned to reproduce the physical $J/\psi$ mass $M_{J/\psi}=3.097\mathrm{GeV}$.
-One of the advantages of the implementation of the overlap fermion~\cite{Chiu:1998gp} is the absence of the additive renormalization in the $\langle H_m\rangle$, such that $\langle H_m\rangle$ is automatically free of renormalization.
-We use the conventional quark bilinear operators $\bar{c}\Gamma(D)c$ for $1S(\eta_c,J/\psi)$, $1P(h_c,\chi_{c0,1,2}$) and $1D(\eta_{c2})$ charmonium states, where $\Gamma$ stands for the specific combinations of gamma matrices and $D$ is the lattice covariant derivative operator.
-For the $1^{-+}$ charmonium-like state, the operator is chosen to be $\epsilon_{ijk}\bar{c}\gamma_j B_k c$ where $B_k$ is the chromomagnetic strength tensor.
-The details of the lattice interpolation operators and their quantum numbers can be found in Table~\ref{tab:mass_table}, where the available experiment results of masses of conventional charmonia in Ref.~\cite{Zyla:2020zbs} are also listed .
+We perform the calculation using the 2+1 flavor configurations of domain wall fermion and Iwasaki gauge action provided by RBC/UKQCD collaboration.
+The parameters of two gauge ensembles~\cite{Aoki:2010dy,Mawhinney:2019cuc} we used are listed in Table~\ref{table:ensemble}.
+The overlap fermion~\cite{Chiu:1998gp} is adopted for the valence charm quark, and we tune the bare quark mass parameters on the two ensembles to reproduce the physical $J/\psi$ mass $M_{J/\psi}=3.097$ GeV within 0.2\%.
+By using the overlap fermion, $\langle H_m\rangle$ is automatically renormalization scale and scheme independent, and then the other components are well defined thanks to the quark equation of motion~\cite{Yang:2014xsa}.
+We use the conventional quark bilinear operators $\bar{c}\Gamma(D)c$ for $1S(\eta_c,J/\psi)$, $1P(h_c,\chi_{c0,1,2}$) and $1D(\eta_{c2})$ charmonia, where $\Gamma$ stands for the specific combinations of Dirac gamma matrices and $D$ is the lattice covariant derivative operator.
+For the $1^{-+}$ charmoniumlike state, the operator is chosen to be $\epsilon_{ijk}\bar{c}\gamma_j B_k c$ where $B_k$ is the chromomagnetic strength tensor.
+The details of the lattice interpolation operators and their quantum numbers can be found in Table~\ref{tab:mass_table}, where the available experiment results of masses of conventional charmonia in Ref.~\cite{Zyla:2020zbs} are also listed there.